 How Does the Paris Pass Work?

-The Paris Pass is an all inclusive sightseeing pass that includes entry to over 60 of Paris’ most sought-after museums and attractions.
-Besides saving you money on regular admission, it also saves you time by offering fast-track entry to select sites.
+The Paris Pass is an all-inclusive sightseeing pass that includes entry to more than 60 of Paris’ most sought-after museums and attractions.
+Aside from saving you money on regular admission, it also saves you time by offering fast-track entry to select sites.

 It’s special because it’s actually three passes in one:

 - Paris Visite Travelcard

 With these three passes combined, you get Paris’ official museum pass, additional attractions, and unlimited use of public transit within central Paris.
 It comes complete with a free guidebook and discounts for local shops and restaurants.

 The Paris Pass is available for two, three, four, or six consecutive days.
 You can visit as many of the included attractions as you like within the life of your pass.
 The more you do, the more you save (up to a point — the Paris Pass is subject to a purse value).

 To use the Paris Pass, present your paper or electronic pass at each attraction.
 It’s automatically activated upon first use, and you’re on the clock from there.